Hans Hass: Post war activity and fame

 In 1945 the Seeteufel was lost when the Soviets captured Königsberg.

-In 1947 his film Menschen unter Haien had its world premiere in Zurich, and his most popular book with a very similar title was released in 1948.
+In 1947 his film Menschen unter Haien had its world premiere in Zürich, and his most popular book with a very similar title was released in 1948.
 As a consequence, he got contracts with Herzog-Film (Munich) and Sascha-Film (Vienna).
 He also went on his first expedition with his new research ship named 'Xarifa', which was mostly financed through photo safaris in the Red Sea and by the BBC.

 Hass's marriage to Hannelore Schroth produced a son, Hans Hass, Jr. The marriage ended in 1950 and he married his second wife, Lotte Baierl, that same year.

 Hass produced 105 commercial films, many featuring himself and his second wife, who was an expert diver.
 In 1951, Hass's film Under the Red Sea was awarded the first prize at the Venice Film Festival.

 After expeditions in East Africa and South Asia, his first TV series was developed in 1959, in 1961 for the first time about creatures outside the water.
 This was followed by behavioural research and the 'energon theory' from 1963 to 1966.
 From his behavioural research, Hass formed his energon hypothesis, the focus of his work in later years.
 It posits that the behaviours of all life-forms — human, nonhuman animal and plant — have common origins.
 Combined with management strategies, Hass published about commonalities with evolution in 1969.
 In the 1970s he addressed environmental and commercial themes and was appointed to a professorship by the University of Vienna.
 In 1983, he started long term studies and tutorials about predatory instincts in profession.
 Hass consolidated marine biology, behaviour research and management theories under one umbrella.
 He believed that his energon theory could not be disproved.
 In 1989, he addressed himself to environmental themes.